redwan528/Remember/README.md

 - Animations of cards flipping over and drawing from deck.
 - Difficulty levels with timer.
 - Integration with Game Center for global leaderboards.

+## Privacy
+Remember Card Game does not collect, share, or store any data.

 ## About the Developer
 **Redwan Khan**